-Are you wondering how to homeschool with a toddler in the home?
-It’s tricky, but there are actions you can take throughout your day to make homeschooling with a toddler easier.
+Are you wondering how to homeschool older children AND a toddler in the home?
+It’s tricky, but there are steps you can take throughout your day to make homeschooling with a toddler easier.

 Homeschooling is flexible, and that is the homeschool superpower you will need to homeschool with a toddler around.